telerik/ajax-docs/controls/editor/functionality/toolbars/dropdowns/external-css-files.md

 In this help article you can see how to import external CSS files into the content area of **RadEditor** using **CssFiles** collection.

->important This approach is available only when [ContentAreaMode]({%slug editor/functionality/editor-views-and-modes/contentareamode-property%}) is iframe.
+>note This approach is available only when [ContentAreaMode]({%slug editor/functionality/editor-views-and-modes/contentareamode-property%}) is iframe.
 Using a content area rendered as a DIV element does not offer native capabilities to add external CSS files.
+You can find out how to decorate the DIV content area here—[Decorating Div Content Area]({%slug editor/managing-content/content-area-appearance/decorating-div-contentareamode%}).

 By default **RadEditor** uses the CSS styles available in the current page.
 Using the **CssFiles** collection, it can be configured to load external CSS files instead.